sherifsamir-lgtm/voylme/README.md

 # voylme
-AI-powered travel planning platform that helps travelers discover, compare, and plan smarter trips in one place.
+AI-powered travel planning platform that helps travelers discover, compare, and book smarter trips in one place.